Part 3

 with:

-The GKE_SA_KEY is a service account key that is required to access the Google Cloud services - read their guide for it here.
+The GKE_SA_KEY is a service account key that is required to access the Google Cloud services - read the guide for it here.
 You will need to create a new service account and fetch its key.

 • Kubernetes Engine Service Agent